-Updated February 13, 2020 Food and health trends fluctuate and evolve with time, just like anything else.
-As science and our understanding of the ways our bodies process nutrition continues to expand, we discover new health benefits for popular foods.
-As an added factor, foods cycle in and out of style as new methods of cooking them and consuming them change.
-Most people hated cauliflower until it became a healthy alternative to pizza crust and shaved Brussel sprouts are getting popular as they are introduced as a new way to add veggies to your diet.
-These trendy healthy options have been classified under the broad term of “superfood” referring to the great health benefits of adding them to your diet.
+Updated April 2, 2020Food and health trends fluctuate and evolve with time, just like anything else.
+Our food choices are influenced by trends and current events, which is why people have been looking for immunity boosting health foods as the coronavirus has become such a factor in our lives.
+Typically, trendy healthy options have been classified under the broad term of “superfood” referring to the great health benefits of adding them to your diet, but more often these days, people are searching for the types of foods they can eat to stay healthy and avoid illnesses.
 At eachnight, we’re huge proponents of living a healthy life beyond just having great sleep habits.
 We thought it would be interesting to find out how each state is buying into specific superfood trends, and that’s exactly what we did!
-We compiled a list of trendy superfoods for 2020; using Google Trends, we examined which superfoods are most popular across the United States based on Google Search volume.
+We compiled a list of trendy superfoods for 2020; using Google Trends, we examined which superfoods and immunity-boosting foods are most popular across the United States based on Google Search volume.
 The results are below.Based on Google Trends data, these are the most popular superfoods in every state.
 Sweet potatoes are having a major moment according to search volume.
 Meanwhile, chia seeds and greek yogurt are definitely in vogue, possibly because they’re so great to eat together.
 Of course, some of the results were for less mainstream food.
 Bone broth is cool again in Montana, and Tennessee is wild about elderberry syrup.
 People in Utah are keeping an open mind about hemp hearts, and the folks in Nevada are very into maca powder.There were a few regional trends in the top-searched item by state.
 Both the Midwest and the South were looking for sweet potatoes.
 The Northeast is wild about arugula, and the West is adding chia seeds to their diet.
 Of course, those weren’t the only popular superfoods in the region.
 In second place for the Midwest and the Northeast was greek yogurt.
 The South had chia seeds as their second most searched item, and the West saw sweet potatoes as their second top searched item.Sweet potatoes were by far the winner for superfood searches in the US.
 In a whopping 17 states, they were the top searched item.
 Chia seeds and greek yogurt were tied with 6 states apiece, followed by arugula in third place with 3 states searching for it the most.
 Blackberries, coconut, and collard greens had 2 states apiece, and the final 13 superfoods were only top searched in 1 state.Wondering what superfoods were top 3 in your state?
-Check out our interactive map below: Of course, here at eachnight, we take a good night’s sleep very seriously.
+Check out our interactive map below:In light of recent events, everyone is looking for ways to boost their immune system and stay healthy.
+While the quarantine has presented a significant policy to support this, there are always ways you can enhance your own immunity and keep yourself at low risk for all illnesses, including the coronavirus.
+We looked at the top searched immunity-boosting foods in every state and the results are below… apparently people are eating a lot more oranges!Of course, here at eachnight, we take a good night’s sleep very seriously.
 But building healthy sleep habits goes far beyond making sure that you schedule enough time for sleeping every night.
 It means eating well, staying active, and maintaining smart habits beyond the moment where you actually go to bed.
-If you’re looking for ways to create the best environment for sleeping, you can check out some great techniques here.
+If you’re looking for ways to create the best environment for sleeping, you can check out some great techniques here.This article is for informational purposes and should not replace advice from your doctor or other medical professional.
 Comments Cancel replyLeave a CommentYour email address will not be published.
 Required fields are marked * Comment Name Email I agree to the Terms and Conditions of this website.